eissasoubhi/summernote-gallery/README.md

 Default : "Add"
 # HTML template
-to have the best result make sure your html template shows images in following form:
+to have the best result make sure your html template shows images in the following form:

 ```html
 <div class="row">